The MuZZZeum Sleepover program is sponsored in part by:

 Is there a refund policy?

-The $400 deposit, once confirmed for all groups, is non-refundable.
+The $725 minimum charge, once all groups for a night are confirmed, is non-refundable.
 Full payment of all registered campers is due no later than two weeks prior to the Sleepover date and after that point, there are no refunds.
 If a participant within your group is unable to attend, you may replace that participant with a new person from your group.
 The Manitoba Museum will accept participant name changes.

 What can we snack on?